Part 2: Lyrics

 Things aren't the same since you've been gone

-If you want, you can stop here, but I would recommend later splitting this into sung syllables / pitch changes.
+If you want, you can stop here (and continue to the next part), but I would recommend later splitting this into sung syllables / pitch changes.
 This will save time later on!

 Splitting lyrics: sung syllables and pitch changes